Shortcut Graphs and Groups: Combinations

+\begin{rmk} The graph $\Gamma$ has the structure of a graph of spaces where the underlying graph is a tree, the vertex spaces are graphs, the edge spaces are discrete graphs and the attaching maps are combinatorial maps.
+The theory of graphs of spaces is developed in Scott and Wall \cite{Scott:1979}.
+Here we subdivide the edges of the tree into longer arcs so that the vertex spaces are at greater distance to each other in $\Gamma$.
+We will make use of this in the proof \Thmref{toig}. \end{rmk}

 For the purpose of discussing trees of graphs, it is convenient to consider combinatorial maps $C \to \Gamma$, with $C$ homeomorphic to $S^1$, which are not necessarily nondegenerate.
-Call such a map a \defterm{cycles with degeneracies}.
+Call such a map a \defterm{cycle with degeneracies}.

 The following lemma is a variant of Jordan's separator theorem for trees \cite{Jordan:1869}.